Forms and Deadlines

 Voters can vote at their usual polling place after confirming their change of address.

 Voters can vote at the polling place associated with their old address after confirming their current address, and eligibility.

 NEW County WITHIN 30 Days of the Election Voters can vote a limited ballot through in-person early voting or early voting by mail.
 Voters restricted to a limited ballot can only vote for statewide offices and measures, and those offices and measures on the ballot in both your old and new polling place.
-Voters must confirm your their address, birth date, and that you would have been eligible to vote in the polling place associated with your old address.
+Voters must confirm their address, birth date, and that they were eligible to vote at their old polling place.

-NEW County MORE than 30 Days before the Election Voters should complete a new registration form to update their registration records or they may not be eligible to vote.
+NEW County MORE than 30 Days before the Election Voters must update their voter registration or they may not be eligible to vote.

 Click HERE to find your Polling Place.